 - Lower prices/run promotions: If you are having problems quickly moving your products and want to minimize or avoid storage fees, you may consider lowering the prices of your products and/or run promotions, like “buy one, get one” or a set amount off the product price.
 You can set these promotions up through Seller Central under the Advertising tab, then select Promotions.

 - Run Amazon Sponsored Product ads: Create campaigns for products that you want to promote within search results on Amazon.
 These pay-per-click ads help get your product listings in front of more customers who are searching for products like yours.
 You can automate your Amazon ads with Sellozo (click here to try for free for the first 30 days) for a hands-off approach that lets Sellozo’s platform continually optimize your ad campaigns while you are able to focus on other aspects of your business.

 - Request removal from Amazon: In the event you don’t think you will be able to sell your inventory as quickly as you’d like, you can request a removal from Amazon.
 Basically, this is asking Amazon to return your items to you.
 You can then try to sell these products via other e-commerce channels like eBay or you may even be able to return them to the supplier.
 This will help eliminate Amazon long term storage fees for products that are not selling well on the Amazon platform.

 For every seller using Amazon FBA, it’s in their best interest to stay on top of Amazon long term storage fees they are being charged.
 Take the time to strategize how you will track inventory and make decisions based on your business goals in order to minimize and avoid paying unnecessary Amazon long term storage fees.

-If you need help figuring out your long term storage fees, or you want help avoiding them altogether, give Sellozo a try.
 You can start selling your products faster with automated Amazon Sponsored Product ads.